SebastiaanBooman/youtube-music-discord-rich-presence/README.md

 - The web extension uses a `MutationObserver` to send updates to the server when the "pause-play" button changes (indicating a pause, seek-forward, seek-backward or a new song starting event)

-> As Discord limits rich presence updates with a 15 second cooldown, the server keeps track of the update time for an optimal experience.
-> This is opposed to some other versions of rich presences which poll the browser on an interval instead, resulting in an unresponsive update experience

 ## Considerations
 - Why not connect to Discord directly through the Firefox extension?
     - (Firefox) extensions are sandboxed to increase safety in cases of malicious or malfunctioning code.
 This means they cannot freely access the Discord IPC socket